keithasaurus/koda-validate/README.md

 ```
 In this example we are calling the database to verify a username.
 A few things worth pointing out:
-`PredicateAsync`s are specified in `predicates_async` -- separately from `Predicates`.
-We do this to be explicit -- we
+`PredicateAsync`s are specified in the `predicates_async` keyword argument -- separately from `Predicates`.
+We do this to be
-don't want to be confused about whether a validator requires `asyncio`.
-(If you try to run this validator in synchronous mode, it
+explicit -- we don't want to be confused about whether a validator requires `asyncio`.
+(If you try to run this validator in
-will raise an `AssertionError` -- instead make sure you call it like `await username_validator.validate_async("buster")`.)
+synchronous mode, it will raise an `AssertionError` -- instead make sure you call it like
+`await username_validator.validate_async("buster")`.)

 You can nest async `Validator`s and use the same `.validate_async` method.
 ```python